-The critical issue in distinguishing between "no-threshold" (i.e., FEs that must post collateral without regard to thresholds) and "threshold-eligible" counterparties should be the risk that the FE poses to the CSE and to the financial system as a whole.
+The critical issue in distinguishing between "high-risk" and "low-risk" counterparties should be the risk that the FE poses to the CSE and to the financial system as a whole.
 In assessing this risk, appropriate tests may be either a numerical test, comparable to the "significant swaps exposure" test that is currently proposed, in order to assess the size of the FE's swap positions and the potential impact of the FE counterparty's risk exposure on the CSE, or a ratings test used by the CSE to assess the credit quality of the FE counterparty.
 Such ratings test could use the same rating scales that are used for capital calculations, such as the internal risk ratings used under the Basel II Advanced Approaches.
 Under the Basel II Advanced Approaches, banks must assign each wholesale obligor a ratings grade and associate a one-year probability of default with each grade that reflects a reasonable estimate of the average one-year default rate over the economic cycle for the ratings grade.